Real Estate Investing

 It might be a wrenching emotional decision, but it could be the right one.
 Homeownership is complex and stressful, emotionally and financially.
 Regardless of whether or not there is a mortgage you need to pay off, you might want to use the proceeds of the sale to start a business, or simply to invest in another asset class that doesn’t require any attention.

 This brings us back around to the subject of passive income, which has been the focus of this primer.
 The advantage of keeping and renting the house is not just the passive income you might be able to generate, but that you preserve your ability to move into the home at some point in the future.
 Plus, you can take advantage of any appreciation in the home’s value.

 You will, of course, need to decide if you want to manage the property yourself – which could be a burden if it’s not located nearby, and if you have little or no experience as an owner.
-In which case, you should consider a property manager.
-Belong is the modern, 21st-century property manager who simplifies, streamlines, and organizes the rental experience for all homeowners, including those who have come into this situation “accidentally.”
+In which case, you should consider a residential network.
+Belong is the modern, 21st-century alternative to property management.
+Belong simplifies, streamlines, and organizes the rental experience for all homeowners, including those who have come into this situation “accidentally.”

 Mistakes to avoid when trying to generate passive income through a rental property

 So you’ve read this article and concluded that you’re in: owning a rental property seems easy enough, and you want to have a consistent, safe source of passive income coming in.
 Great.

 But before you go off half-cocked trying to buy a house to rent out, we implore you to read the following list of common errors we’ve seen homeowners make time and again.